 The benefits of a clear theory of graphical organization lie in its predictive ability when solving problems.
 Thinking about manipulation replaces thinking about tasks generic to a medium, generalizing learning and migrating design to a more conceptual level.
 The variables of design may be manipulated in the conceptual domain--the domain of thought--in ways perhaps they are not manipulated in the manual domain.
 Conversely, computer system architecture may more closely parallel a natural system.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Rosebush, Judson George III, "A topology of concepts unifying design and media terminology in a computerized graphic context" (1989).
 Mass Communications - Dissertations.
-Paper 56.
+56.